 An application for secondary registration must meet all the requirements except it shall include a certified copy of the bond or cash deposit posted in the primary county.

-An LDA's registration is good for 2 years and qualifies for a renewal within 3 years of expiration.
+An LDA's registration is good for 2 years and qualifies for a renewal within 3 years of expiration as long as all other requirements are met.

 Completed applications must be reviewed for approval by the County Clerk, allow 5-10 working days for notification.